AnyonicFugue/logseq_public_notes/pages/hls__2022_Kong_Zhang_An invitation to topological orders and category.md

   ls-type:: annotation
   id:: 63759a9b-ed1d-436b-80c6-44df744f15b4
   hl-color:: purple
-- If two topological orders C, D have the same [[UMTc]] of particle-like topological defects C = D, then it is believed that they are only differed by several copies of the E8 topological order. hl-page:: 74 ls-type:: annotation id:: 63759ac0-b94e-46c3-8d51-5b51b31b7c12
+- If two topological orders C, D have the same [[UMTC]] of particle-like topological defects C = D, then it is believed that they are only differed by several copies of the E8 topological order. hl-page:: 74 ls-type:: annotation id:: 63759ac0-b94e-46c3-8d51-5b51b31b7c12